 Germany's producer prices rose 0.9 percent year-on-year in January 2021, the most since July 2019 and beating market forecasts of a 0.3 percent increase.
 Prices of intermediate goods grew 2.4 percent, the most since November 2018, due mainly to secondary raw material (34.6 percent) and prepared feed for farm animals (11.6 percent).
 There were also increases in prices of capital (0.7 percent); durables consumer goods (1.5 percent) and energy (0.7 percent), as a national CO2-pricing was introduced in January 2021.
 On the other hand, non-durable consumer goods cost dropped 1.8 percent, dragged down by food prices (-3.3 percent).
 Excluding energy, producer prices rose by 0.9 percent in January. source: Federal Statistical Office

 Producer Prices Change in Germany averaged 1.99 percent from 1950 until 2021, reaching an all time high of 22.40 percent in June of 1951 and a record low of -7.80 percent in July of 2009.
 This page provides the latest reported value for - Germany Producer Prices Change - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Germany Producer Prices Change - data, historical chart, forecasts and calendar of releases - was last updated on March of 2021.

-Producer Prices Change in Germany is expected to be 2.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Producer Prices Change in Germany to stand at 1.80 in 12 months time.
-In the long-term, the Germany Producer Prices Change is projected to trend around 2.00 percent in 2020, according to our econometric models.
+Producer Prices Change in Germany is expected to be 0.80 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Producer Prices Change in Germany to stand at 1.40 in 12 months time.
+In the long-term, the Germany Producer Prices Change is projected to trend around 1.40 percent in 2022 and 1.60 percent in 2023, according to our econometric models.